 - 1) CHANGE IN NUMBER OF MEMBERS: The original language specifies "ten (10) members," but in order to represent all the constituencies that ensure the expertise the subcommittee has deemed necessary to conduct business, this is likely too limited (for instance this year with 10 members we have several crucial areas of the core not represented).
-This past year we had 3 additional volunteers willing to serve on SoCC (beyond the 10 needed), but we had to turn those 3 away, even though they would have provided the desired expertise we propose, because of the bylaws specifying exactly ten members. - 2) MAXIMUM AND MINIMIZE SIZES: If a separate individual were to fill each required area we would have 15 people total.
-If the SCoN were able to find people who could do double duty in required niches, we might have a smaller subcommittee, though after discussion, SoCC decided that we would still prefer a minimum of 10 members to accomplish all our work - hence our proposed new membership range of ten to fifteen (10-15) members

-- 3) ADDING UAT MEMBER as ex-officio non-voting member: Similar to the current practice of always having the registrar as such a member, SoCC has deemed that it will be helpful to always have a member of the University Assessment Team on our subcommittee, since we are charged with assessing the core.
-Cara Meade (current UAT member on SoCC) stated that she believes this person should be a non-voting member (as is already the case for the Registrar) and serve in an advisory role as needed (which has been regularly). - 4) ONE REPRESENTATIVE FROM EACH AREA of the CORE: Such representation was the stated requirement for this committee at its inception as the University Core Committee and was not put into the bylaws counting on oral tradition to maintain the spirit of that requirement.
+This past year we had additional volunteers willing to serve on SoCC (beyond the 10 needed), but we had to turn those away, even though they would have provided the desired expertise we propose, because of the bylaws specifying exactly ten members. - 2) MAXIMUM AND MINIMIZE SIZES: If a separate individual were to fill each required area we would have 16 people total.
+If the SCoN were able to find people who could do double duty in required niches, we might have a smaller subcommittee, though after discussion, SoCC decided that we would still prefer a minimum of 11 members to accomplish all our work hence our proposed new membership range of eleven to sixteen (11-16) members, stated in Bylaws language as "no fewer than eleven (11) but no more than sixteen (16) members" - 3) ADDING UAT MEMBER as ex-officio non-voting member: Similar to the current practice of always having the registrar as such a member, SoCC has deemed that it will be helpful to always have a member of the University Assessment Team on our subcommittee, since we are charged with assessing the core.
+Cara Meade (current UAT member on SoCC) stated that she believes this person should be a non-voting member (as is already the case for the Registrar) and serve in an advisory role as needed (which has been regularly). - 4) ONE REPRESENTATIVE FROM EACH AREA of the CORE: Such representation was the stated requirement for this committee at its inception as the University Core Committee and was not put into the bylaws, counting on oral tradition to maintain the spirit of that requirement.
 We feel it is important to again make this requirement explicit.
-Since this subcommittee is charged with all matters related to the core (from approving courses to assessing them), it is extremely helpful (vital according to many people) to have someone to represent each area of the core who teaches in that area.
+Since this subcommittee is charged with all matters related to the core (from approving courses to assessing them), it is extremely helpful (vital according to many people) to have someone to represent each area of the core who teaches in that area, particularly in terms of having a representative for each stated OUTCOME for each core area.